 Canada and Mexico - Metro Denver is also strategically located between Canada and Mexico, which are partners in the trilateral North American Free Trade Agreement (NAFTA).
 Exports to NAFTA partners represented more than one-third of Colorado's total export value in 2013.

-International Flights - With direct flights to Tokyo, London, Frankfurt, and Reykjavik, as well as several nonstop destinations in Canada and Mexico, DIA's international passenger traffic by 13 percent in 2013.
+International Flights - With direct flights to Tokyo, London, Frankfurt, Panama, and Reykjavik, as well as several nonstop destinations in Canada and Mexico, DIA's international passenger traffic increased by 13 percent in 2013.

 Foreign Direct Investment - As of 2012, foreign multinational firms supported more than 85,000 jobs in Colorado.